Can the Kelly criterion be used on parlays?

 Yes, Kelly can be used on parlays if you know the parlay's true win probability and payout odds.
 That is a big if, and Sharkie is staring directly at it.

-Most parlays are negative EV after vig compounds across legs.
+Most parlays are negative expected value after vig compounds across legs.
 When the estimated edge is zero or negative, Kelly says the stake should be zero.

 Why is full Kelly dangerous for parlays?